a1an-huang/FirstAndroidApp/README.md

 ## Notes

 Setting up the development environment
-Not familiar with the Kotlin Programming Language
+Not being familiar with the Kotlin Programming Language

 ## License